 This is something of a different post!
-Well, actually, it’s not that different, it just starts with a freebie we all can use. 🙂
+Well, actually, it’s not that different, it just starts with a freebie we all can use at the best places to shop in London. 🙂

 The same goes for shopping in London and this is why we’re very pleased to be partnering with Yolt to create this stress-free shopping guide of London town. (*Oh yeah, just in case you were wondering, I’d still prefer that yacht. 😁)